Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Results

 where

-with $r_0\neq1$.
-Eqs.\ \eqref{eq:deltar} give the location of the mass flux in the $(r,\phi)$ computational coordinate system so that the injection point remains unchanged in the physical coordinate system.
-This allows us to evaluate the time-dependent integrals $\zeta_m(t)$ to obtain
+with $r_0<1$.
+Equations~\eqref{eq:deltar} give the location of the mass transfer in the $(r,\phi)$ computational coordinate system so that the injection point remains unchanged in the physical coordinate system.
+This allows us to evaluate the time-dependent integrals $\zeta_m(t)$ to obtain (see Eq.~\eqref{eq:zetam})

-so that Eqs.~\eqref{3D_ODE} reduce to a system of ordinary differential equations.
-The integral term in Eq.~(\ref{Delta_Integrals}b) can be pre-computed with numerical quadrature, and the value of $f_m(r_0)$ can be determined straightforwardly through spectrally accurate polynomial interpolation.

-Like in Part I, we use this $\delta$-flux distribution to achieve directed droplet transport on substrates, by positioning a fluid source or sink sufficiently close to the contact line as a means to push or pull the contact line in the desired direction.
-We demonstrate this effect for a homogeneous substrate, with fluid injection/extraction occurring over a period $p$ by using Eq.~\eqref{3D_VolumeFunction}, so that in the first/second half of each period mass gain/loss occurs at a different source/sink location.
-A sample calculation is presented in Fig.~\ref{3DFig_DeltaSine} where the droplet follows sinusoidal paths by appropriately positioning sources/sinks.
-Hence, we prescribe the mass flux using